 Valuation cases usually require estimating the price of a firm, patent, or a service in the market

-This type of case can either be a subset of a M&A case, in which you need to know a company's worth before purchasing or a standalone case (rare).
-For instance, “how much is Pfizer worth today?”
+This type of case can either be a subset of an M&A case, in which you need to know a company's worth before purchasing or a standalone case (rare).
+For instance, “How much is Pfizer worth today?”
 In strategy consulting, these questions are rather rarely seen.
-However, cases where you do need to valuate something usually start with “How much would you pay for….”
+However, cases where you do need to valuate something usually start with “How much would you pay for…”